MakeSchool-Tutorials/Makestagram-Sharing-Extension/P0-First-Page/content.md

 We would also want to add an icon for the extension in the general tab of the target.
 ![Adding an icon](Adding_icon.png)

+#Summary

+Apple allowed custom extensions with the release of iOS 8.
+Extensions allow apps to perform certain activities while outside of their running app.
+Creating a Share Extension that uploads photos is a great addition to our Makestagram app.
+It takes a few steps: add a new target to the existing project, connect Parse by sharing login details, and then uploading a photo.
+Apple allows many different kinds of extensions, be sure to check them out.
+Happy coding!